Efficiently Solving Mixed-Hierarchy Games with Quasi-Policy Approximations: Solving Mixed-Hierarchy Games

 with step size $\stepsize{\iter}\in(0,1]$ selected (\cref{alg:nonquadratic-solver:update}) using a standard backtracking line search, geometric decrease, etc. (cf. \cite[Ch.~3]{nocedal1999numerical}).
 Iterations terminate when $\|\kktConds{}(\totalvariter{}{\iter})\|_2^2 \le \tau$ (a user-specified tolerance for KKT error; \cref{alg:nonquadratic-solver:convergence}), yielding an approximate mixed-hierarchy equilibrium; it is not exact due to the use of the quasi-policy approximation in constructing the KKT conditions.

-In practice, we can accelerate mixed-hierarchy KKT computation (\cref{alg:nonquadratic-solver:construct-kkt-i}) under the quasi-policy approximation by caching reusable symbolic components (generated via a symbolic algebra toolchain \cite{SymbolicTracingUtils2025}), exploiting sparsity induced by the hierarchy graph, etc.
+In practice, we can accelerate mixed-hierarchy KKT computation (\cref{alg:nonquadratic-solver:construct-kkt-i}) under the quasi-policy approximation by caching reusable symbolic components (generated via a symbolic algebra toolchain \cite{SymbolicTracingUtils2025}), exploiting sparsity induced by the hierarchy graph, etc. \cmt{Next, we comment on the quality of the approximation (\cref{rmk:approximation-quality}) and present a local convergence analysis of our method (\Cref{thm:convergence-analysis}).}

-\begin{remark}[Quality of Quasi-Policy Approximations] When all objectives are quadratic and all constraints are linear, the optimal policy is linear \cite{laine2024mathematical}, and the quasi-policy approximation is therefore exact.
-In this case, our method converges in a single iteration, provided the step size $\alpha = 1$.
-For games with non-quadratic objectives and nonlinear constraints, when higher-order policy gradients of the optimal policy are small relative to first-order gradients, the quasi-policy provides a good approximation, as suggested by analyses of both feedback Nash \cite{laine2023computation} and Stackelberg games \cite{li2024computation}. \end{remark}
+\begin{remark}[Quality of Quasi-Policy Approximations] \cmt{Provided quadratic objectives and linear constraints, the optimal policy is linear \cite{laine2024mathematical}, and the quasi-policy approximation is exact.} In this case, our method converges in a single iteration \cmt{for} step size $\alpha = 1$.
+For games with nonquadratic objectives and nonlinear constraints, the quasi-policy provides a good approximation when higher-order policy gradients of the optimal policy are small relative to first-order gradients, as suggested by analyses of both feedback Nash \cite{laine2023computation} and Stackelberg games \cite{li2024computation}. \cmt{On an equality-constrained Stackelberg-chain example problem from \cite{li2024computation}, our solver reproduces the equilibrium of that paper's specialized solver.} \end{remark}